johko/computer-vision-course/README.md

 - If you have any **bigger assets like datasets, models, custom demos**, please store them in [this Hugging Face repository](https://huggingface.co/datasets/hf-vision/course-assets) to keep this repository lightweight.
 You can ask for an access to the organization if you aren't a part of it yet.

 - For an easier collaboration when **working on notebooks together**, feel free to use [ReviewNB](https://www.reviewnb.com/), which is free for open-source and educational use cases.

+- In the requirements.txt file you can find some packages that can be helpful when creating the material.
+As we're originating from the HuggingFace community, we can recommend using the  [transformers](https://huggingface.co/docs/transformers/), [datasets](https://huggingface.co/docs/datasets/), [evaluate](https://huggingface.co/docs/evaluate/) and [timm](https://huggingface.co/docs/timm/) libraries.